 top of page

-What do HSRs Learn in SafeWork NSW’s HSR Course?
+What do HSRs Learn in SafeWork NSW’s new HSR Course?

 Weekly WHS Article 29th June 2023

-An HSR must be trained on SafeWork NSW’s initial 5-day course, Health & Safety Representative Training Course if they request to do the course and if they want to do be able to do the role fully.
-HSRs need to be trained so that they can effectively represent the members of their work group in discussions with the PCBU or their representatives regarding health and safety matters.
+If an HSR wants to be able to that role fully, they must be trained on SafeWork NSW’s initial 5-day Health & Safety Representative Training Course if they request to do the course.
+HSRs represent the members of their work group in discussions with representatives of the PCBU regarding health and safety matters.
+The Initial HSR course was revised by SafeWork NSW in 2022 and the new course is being delivered as of 1 January 2023.

 “Specifically, by the end of the course learners will be able to: